How to Prevent Gum Disease

 • Red and Swollen Gums: Healthy gums are firm and pink.
 If your gums are red, swollen, and tender, it’s an early sign of gum disease.

-• Bleeding Gums: Gums that bleed easily during and after tooth brushing is a common early symptom.
+• Bleeding Gums: Gums that bleed easily during and after brushing are common early symptoms.

 • Persistent Bad Breath: Also known as halitosis, persistent bad breath that doesn’t go away after brushing may indicate gum disease.